utdata/csvkit-nicar/README.md

 What can we learn from this?
 - The sum of all alcohol sales in the Austin MSA in December 2017 was $70,354,620.
 - The average was $57,385 and the median was $35,139.
 Though I'm not sure we would report those.
-- This highest Total_Reciepts value is "$869,818".
+- This highest Total_Receipts value is "$869,818".
 We'll figure out who that is next.

 ### csvsort